curl/everything-curl/usingcurl/proxies/env.md

 accessed.
 You can set NO_PROXY to be a single asterisk ('\*') to match all hosts.

-As an alternative to the NO_PROXY variable, there's also a `--noproxy` command line option that serves the same purpose and works the same way.
+As an alternative to the NO_PROXY variable, there is also a `--noproxy` command line option that serves the same purpose and works the same way.

 ## `http_proxy` in lower case only